PipedreamHQ/docs/docs/notebook/dollar-event/README.md

 # `$event`

 `$event` — "dollar event" — is a variable that contains the data sent to your source, as well as Pipedream-provided metadata about the event.
-Its contents change for every event sent to your pipeline.
+Its contents change for every event sent to your workflow.

-In code and destination cells, you can access or modify the contents of `$event`
+In code and destination steps, you can access or modify the contents of `$event`

 [[toc]]

-## Referencing `$event` in code cells
+## Referencing `$event` in code steps

-In Node.js code cells, **`$event` is a [JavaScript object](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Basics#Object_basics)**.
+In Node.js code steps, **`$event` is a [JavaScript object](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Basics#Object_basics)**.
 This is just a collection of key-value pairs surrounded by curly braces — {} — like so:

 ```
 {